adnaniazi/krauseNiazi2019Analyses/README.md

     directory and open these html files to view the rendered report.

 If you want to extend the analysis, then open the R Markdown file, edit it, and re-knit it in RStudio.
+You will need to open `krauseNiazi2019Analyses` directory as a project in R-studio.
 The knitting should work – provided steps 1 and 2 have been executed without any errors.
 Alternatively, you can also run `drake::r_make()`, and it will automatically run anything that has changed downstream of whatever you changed.

-## What is what
+## What is what?

 ##### R